UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 **Assignment Structure:**

 This assignment is designed in three parts that will make use of your skills as you develop them during this course.
 You will complete and submit Part 1 for your homework in Lesson 3.
 You will continue to add functionality to your program in the following weeks, tackling and submitting Part 2 for Lesson 4,  Part 3 for Lesson 5, and Part 4 for Lesson 6.
-This progressive work will give you a strong foundation for success the final projects, a Mailroom program using object-oriented programming (Lesson 9), and a fully functional Mailroom program (Lesson 10).
+This progressive work will give you a strong foundation for success the final project, a Mailroom program using object-oriented programming (Lesson 9).

 Program Goal:
 -------------